Create a routine that works for you

-Having a comfortable sleep area is essential for quality sleep.
+Having a comfortable sleep area is essential for good quality sleep.
 Comfortable means different things to different people.
-Take a look at your sleep area, is it soothing, relaxing, and comfortable?
+Take a look at your sleep area, is it soothing, relaxing, and conducive to sleep?
 For some, comfort is a freshly made bed with soft sheets.
 For others it is a mattress and pillow that supports their sleep positions.

 Whatever your preferences, ensure that your sleep area is 'sleep friendly' for you.
 Your sleep area should be dark, cool, and quiet.
-Use room darkening curtains or blinds to make the room dark and block out distracting light.
-Have soft ear plugs or soothing white noise to assist with sleeping.
+Use room darkening curtains or blinds to make the room dark and block light from outside.
+Use soft ear plugs and/or soothing white noise to block or mask environmental noise.

-A safe sleep area will depend on where your mission takes you.
+The safety of the sleep area is largely determined by where you are.
 In the U.S. and most garrisons in the western hemisphere, your housing is generally considered to be in a safe area.
 In a deployed setting, safe is a relative term.
 It will depend on your location, current operations, and operational environment.
-In such situations, getting as much sleep whenever you can, will be important.
-Despite the danger, it is still important that you sleep in relative safety, taking appropriate force and individual protection measures.
+In such situations, getting as much sleep as you can, whenever you can, will be important.
+Despite any danger, it is important that you sleep in relative safety, taking appropriate force and individual protection measures.

 In an operational or training environment put safety first.
-Sleep away from vehicular traffic and do not sleep in front of or behind trucks, tracked vehicles, etc. Avoid and protect against environmental hazards and pests.
+Sleep away from vehicular traffic and do not sleep in front of, behind, or under trucks, tracked vehicles, etc. Avoid and protect against environmental hazards and pests.
 Take care to ensure snakes, spiders etc., are not in your sleeping area, bag, or shoes.

 What about my room?

 Take the time to look at your room and determine if it is sleep friendly.
-Your ability to enhance your room's sleep friendliness may vary depending on where you live.
+Your ability to enhance your room's sleep friendliness may vary depending on where your situation.
 Focus on what you can change and do it.
 Some areas to address when looking at sleep friendliness:

 - Light: Make your room dark.
-Block unwanted light with curtains or blinds.
+Block outside light with blackout curtains or blinds.

-- Sound: Is there noise that is disrupting your sleep, or do you need white noise to block unwanted sounds?
+- Sound: Is there noise that is disrupting your sleep, and do you need ear plugs to block, or white noise to mask environmental noise?

-- Touch: Room temperature should be cool: around 65–72ºF.
+- Temperature: Room temperature should be cool: around 65–72ºF.
 Think about your sheets, bed, pillows, and pajamas.
 All should feel comfortable for you and your sleep positions.